-The 5.3 percent year-over-year rise in the average Canadian home price to $515,500 in September means an extra $106 in mortgage payments for Canada’s average new homeowner.
-(That’s based on a 5-year fixed rate of 2.74 percent, a 20 percent down payment and 25-year amortization).
+The 5.3% year-over-year rise in the average Canadian home price to $515,500 in September means an extra $106 in mortgage payments for Canada’s average new homeowner.
+(That’s based on a five-year fixed rate of 2.74%, a 20% down payment and 25-year amortization).

-Excluding the arm-and-a-leg markets of Vancouver and Toronto, the average mortgage size still rose 3.3 percent.
+Excluding the arm-and-a-leg markets of Vancouver and Toronto, the average mortgage size still rose 3.3%.
 That’s $52 more each month compared to what the payment would have been had this theoretical buyer purchased last year.

 Here’s a look at the average annual increase in monthly mortgage payments for select Canadian housing markets:

 Vancouver is one region where home prices aren’t so resurgent.
 That’s been welcome news for buyers.
 By waiting and buying this year instead of last, new homebuyers with a standard 20%-down mortgage are saving nearly $600 a month.

 Calgary’s also on sale, although to a lesser extent.
 With home prices down 2.3%, typical monthly payments are about $37 lower year-over-year.

 Unfortunately for those in the Greater Toronto Area, housing affordability is still an oxymoron.
 A 5.8% jump in prices compared to last year means an extra $171 in mortgage payments each month.